klardotsh/klar.sh/www/src/index.md

 Broadly speaking, I'm not currently accepting contract work, through the end of 2022, though I have plans in the works to that end in the new year.

+## After you're done here...

+I have assembled a page of [recommended reading and watching](/further-reading.html) you can continue on to once you've exhausted the content here!

 ## About this site

 Unless otheriwse noted, all content on this site ([and the code powering